 When tax returns are filed, it is highly certain that some positions taken would be sustained upon examination by the taxing authorities, while others are subject to uncertainty about the merits of the position taken or the amount of the position that would be ultimately sustained.
 The benefit of a tax position is recognized in the financial statements in the period during which, based on all available evidence, management believes it is more likely than not that the position will be sustained upon examination, including the resolution of appeals or litigation processes, if any.
 Tax positions taken are not offset or aggregated with other positions.
 Tax positions that meet the more-likely-than-not recognition threshold are measured as the largest amount of tax benefit that is more than 50 percent likely of being realized upon settlement with the applicable taxing authority.
 The portion of the benefits associated with tax positions taken that exceeds the amount measured as described above is reflected as a liability for unrecognized tax benefits in the accompanying balance sheet along with any associated interest and penalties that would be payable to the taxing authorities upon examination.
-The liability for unrecognized tax benefits is zero at December 31, 2015 and 2014.
+The liability for unrecognized tax benefits is zero at December 31, 2016 and 2015.

-(l) Recent Accounting Pronouncements
+(1) Recent Accounting Pronouncements

 In May 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2014-09, "Revenue Recognition (Topic 606): Revenue from Contracts with Customers" ("ASU 2014-09").
 This ASU introduces a new five-step revenue recognition model in which an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 This ASU also requires disclosures sufficient to enable users to understand the nature, amount, timing, and uncertainty of revenue and cash flows arising from contracts with customers, including qualitative and quantitative disclosures about contracts with customers, significant judgments and changes in judgments, and assets recognized from the costs to obtain or fulfill a contract.
-This standard is effective for fiscal years beginning after December 31, 2017, including interim periods within that reporting period.
-The Trust is currently evaluating the new guidance to determine the impact it will have on our financial statements.
+This standard is effective for fiscal years beginning after December 15, 2017, including interim periods within that reporting period.
+The Trust is reviewing and analyzing the impact that this ASU will have on our financial statements.
+This review process includes evaluating key accounting policy decisions, judgments, estimates, and disclosures for each significant category of revenue.
+This ASU will require additional disclosures on revenue and could affect the timing of revenue recognition.
+Certain categories of revenue may be more impacted than others.
+The Trust will complete its implementation process during the second and third quarters of 2017, including preparing the quantitative impact on comparable periods, if applicable.